artcuddy/Project1-olearys/README.md

 # O'Leary's Irish Pub & Restaurant

-O'Leary's Irish Pub & Restaurant is a site that hopes to bring a little bit of Ireland to the people of The Netherlands.
+O'Leary's Irish Pub & Restaurant is a site to promote an Irish pub that hopes to bring a little bit of Ireland to the people of The Netherlands.
 The site will be targeted toward lovers of Irish beer & food living or traveling to The Netherlands.

 You will see a selection of Irish beer & food on the site and be able to submit a booking!